cwlee-quantpsych/cwlee-quantpsych.github.io/index.md

 # Welcome!

-I am Chaewon Lee, a quantitative psychologist and data scientist.
+I am Chaewon Lee, a quantitative psychologist, data scientist, and statistician.
 I am currently a Ph.D. candidate in the Quantitative Psychology program, housed within the L.L.Thurstone Psychometric Laboratory in the Department of Psychology and Neuroscience at the University of North Carolina at Chaple Hill.
-My research aims at developing and disseminating advanced statistical methods to address unique methodological challenges in psychological science.
+My research focuses on developing and disseminating advanced statistical methods to address unique methodological challenges in psychological science.
 Specifically, I work on:

 - Machine learning and deep learning
 - Time-series analysis